First-Time DUI in Pennsylvania: ARD and Your Options

 Read articleDUI Defense

 License concerns, testing issues, ARD decisions, and sentencing exposure start almost immediately after a DUI arrest.
-Leonard Law Group helps drivers across Western Pennsylvania respond early, assess the stop and the evidence, and protect the options that still exist.
+Leonard Law Group helps drivers in Greensburg, throughout Westmoreland County, and across Western Pennsylvania assess the stop, the testing, the PennDOT picture, and the real options before the case gets pushed down a default path.

 ARD